uannabi/Resume/README.md

  - First one  [5 V for Big Data Analysis ](https://zahid-uan-nabi.medium.com/five-v-of-data-analysis-47868610b6f6) on medium
  - Second one  [Data Lake on AWS ](https://zahid-uan-nabi.medium.com/data-lakes-on-aws-b598cd9616b2) on medium
- - Third one  [ETL Techniques ](https://zahid-uan-nabi.medium.com/etl-techniques-5d409597bfe5) on medium
+ - Third one  [ETL Techniques ](https://zahid-uan-nabi.medium.com/etl-techniques-5d409597bfe5) on medium is